thezettascale/KAEM/README.md

 - I find Julia easier to prototype with than JAX.
 - Julia codes natively to the GPU, (i.e. no separate CUDA/TPU code).
 Native GPU Python programming was only recently announced.
 This is important for KANs.

 I'm not a code supremacist - these are all subjective/personal preferences that work for me, but may be different for you in different applications.
-I started off with PyTorch, then JAX, then Julia.
+I gradually moved from PyTorch, to JAX, then Julia due to things I like.
 I also wish Julia were more popular, hence why I'm trying to spread it.